mastercomfig/mastercomfig/CONTRIBUTING.md

 As you can see, default ConVar values should be at the beginning, with alternatives coming after.
 Unlike the launch options, use sentence case.
 Avoid punctuation unless using multiple sentences.

+ConVars and commands are found by launching TF2 with `-novid -default -autoconfig -condebug +cvarlist +quit` and then reading `tf/console.log`.

 Add your alternatives uncommented to applicable presets:

 * `maxperformance`: The absolute maximum performance you can get without any regards to visual quality